gocoolkris/flow-data/README.md

 ### Sample commands
 * As part of the repo, there exists `test/sampledata.csv`.
 So, if we are to run the stats write functionality, we would execute from the root - `python3 main.py -l test/sampledata.csv`.
+It will create an `output` folder and the results will be inside that folder.
+The output file will be usually of the format `<input-name>-stats.txt`, if the lookup file is `<input-name>.csv`.
 * If you want to see the generation of lookup file functionality, you could run `python3 main.py -g` from project root.
-It would write a sample file to `test` folder.
+It would write a sample file to `test` folder with an auto-generated name starting with `tmp` as prefix.
 You can then use the generated file to pass to lookup functionality.
-* The output file will be usually of the format `<input-name>-stats.txt`, if the lookup file is `<input-name>.csv`.

 ## Stated Requirements